go-fetch-js/go-fetch/README.md

 ## Plugins

 Plugins are functions that are passed the client object to do something with it.
 Plugins are executed when they are `.use()`d.
-Using the `before` and `after` events, plugins are able to add helper methods to the `Request` and `Response` objects, modify the request data sent to the server, process the response data received from the server, or cancel the request and use a locally built response.
+Using the `before` and `after` events, plugins are able to add helper methods to the `Request` and `Response` objects, modify the request data sent to the server, process the response data received from the server, or cancel the request and use a locally constructed response instead.

 ### Example